atomaszewicz/Bond/RStudio/Analysis.md

 We have seen that Connery has the largest average return on investment with a whopping $2.6 bn net profit and $800 mill average profit from his 6 films.
 These new columns show us that Connery's first film *Dr. No* grossed almost 60 times it's budget, his second and third around 40 times, and his average gross was 17 times his average budget.
 (A 600% return on investment is fantastic, but it's nowhere near *Paranormal Activity* which had a profit [nearly 1300 times it's budget](http://www.pajiba.com/seriously_random_lists/percentagewise-the-20-most-profitable-movies-of-all-time.php)).
 Even at the bottom of these two measures, Dalton's films profited an average $290 mill  and Brosnan's films grossed 3.4 times their budget.
 So if you've ever wondered why this franchise has lasted so long, here's why: they're very profitable!

 Our previous analysis, based on a rather crude method, showed that on it seems that Bond films budgets have increased by an average $10 mill/movie.
 Let's take a deeper look at this, first looking at the basic relationship between date of release and budget using the built-in regression powers of ggplot2.
+We chose a linear regression since we are mostly interested in the overall behaviour of the budget trend.

 ```R
 #First we create the fit based on the multiple liner ('lm') method